Quantum Computing -- A new scientific revolution in the making

 Even the strongest classical computers in use nowadays are limited in precision when used to describe molecular structures and chemical reactions.
 A good example is the so called \textbf{the electronic structure problem}, describing the issue of calculating the ground-state properties.
 For instance, the lowest energy state properties of a chemical system.
-Electrons arranged in atomic orbitals in a specific manner following the laws of quantum mechanics and electron configuration of an atom determines many physics-chemical properties.\footnote{The atomic orbital is a three-dimensional mathematical function of the most likely position of electron in an atom.} Quantum mechanics is in the core of chemical systems and processes but exact application of the laws of quantum mechanics to these systems is limited by its computational complexity.
+Electrons arrange in atomic and molecular orbitals in a specific manner following the laws of quantum mechanics and electron configuration of a molecule determines many physicochemical properties.\footnote{The atomic/ molecular orbital is a mathematical function of the most likely position of electron in an atom/ molecule.} Quantum mechanics is in the core of chemical systems and processes but exact application of the laws of quantum mechanics to these systems is limited by its computational complexity.
 Schrodinger equation is used to describe wave functions of a quantum system.
 However, the complexity of computing the solution of a Schrodinger equation grows exponentially with the number of electrons in the system.
 Quantum computers come in a natural as possible way to the solution of this problem.
-It was originally stated by Feynman who first defined that we could use quantum computers built on quantum physics to simulate and hopefully better understand the properties of physical quantum systems.
+It was originally stated by Feynman who first defined that we could use quantum computers built on quantum hardware to simulate and hopefully better understand the properties of quantum systems.
 Development of quantum computers is therefore directly related to the world of chemistry, starting at solving computational issues that are out of the range for classical computers.
 Quantum computers are expected to be able to simulate electronic structures of more complex chemical systems but also to do it in a more accurate way.